 Immunofixation Electrophoresis

 An agarose gel electrophoresis first separates the proteins in a serum sample.
 Antiserum against the protein of interest is spread directly on the gel.
 The protein of interest precipitates in the gel matrix.
-After a wash step to remove other proteins, the precipitated protein is stained.
-This method is qualitative and is used to identify proteins found in multiple myeloma.
+The precipitated protein is stained after a wash step to remove other proteins.
+This qualitative method is used to identify proteins found in multiple myeloma.

 The image shows the immunofixation electrophoresis gel from a serum sample analyzed on SPIFE 3000, Helena Laboratories.
 After electrophoresis, the precipitated proteins are stained with Acid Violet, a stain developed and used by Helena Laboratories.

 The SP lane represents a routine serum protein electrophoresis of this specimen.
-On the next three protein separations, antiserum against IgG, IgA, and IgM was applied to the G, A, and M lanes, respectively.
-Antiserum to kappa light chain was added to the next protein separation, and antiserum to lambda light chain to the last protein separation.
+Antiserum against IgG, IgA, and IgM were applied to the G, A, and M lanes on the following three protein separations.
+Antiserum to kappa light chain was added to the following protein separation, and antiserum to lambda light chain to the last protein separation.

 Immunofixation Electrophresis